 Physical Traits of the Australian Shepherd and Flat Coated Retriever Mix

 This mix is regarded as being a large dog.
-Typically, they will have a relatively flat skull but their muzzle can be very different with each dog.
+Typically, they will have a relatively flat skull but their muzzle can be very different from each dog.

 With the muzzle, it can be very broad thanks to the Retriever while it can then become more pointed which is in line with the Shepherd part.